cozeit/czMore/README.md

 });
 ```
 ### onDelete
-  This will be executed before deleting a row or field, this event will bass in the `data-id` attribute of the row.
+  This will be executed before deleting a row or field, this event will pass in the `data-id` attribute of the row.

 ```javascript
 $("#czContainer").czMore({